adap/flower/examples/jax_from_centralized_to_federated/README.md

 python3 client.py
 ```

 You are now training a JAX-based linear regression model, federated across two clients.
 The setup is of course simplified since both clients hold a similar dataset, but you can now continue with your own explorations.
-How about changing from a linear regression to a CNN?
+How about changing from a linear regression to a more sophisticated model?
 How about adding more clients?